renatrazumov/Dynamic/doc/guide-startmany.md

 ### Send 1,000 DYN to New Addresses

-Just like setting up a standard SN.
+Just like setting up a standard DN.
 Send exactly 1,000 DYN to each new address created above.

 ### Create New Dynode Private Keys